 \begin{remark} From \cref{fig:simul_ctrls} we notice that, for $\tau$ close to $T$, the computed controls $u^1_{500}$ and $u^2_{500}$ for $n_0=0.50$ do not deviate significantly from the value of the initial guess $u^1_{0}=u^2_0 \equiv 0.5$.
 We observed a similar behavior for $n_0=0.25$ and $n_0=0.75$ as well.
 This phenomenon is since, throughout the iterations of the gradient descent $k=0,\ldots,500$, $\nabla_{u_k^1} \J^1(\tau)$ and $\nabla_{u_k^2} \J^2(\tau)$ are small when $\tau$ is close to $T$.
-From the model perspective, this suggests that, at later stages of the evolution horizon (i.e., when $\tau$ is close to $T$), the differences in the treatment strategy do not have a relevant impact on the final outcome.
+From the model perspective, this suggests that, at later stages of the {simulation} horizon (i.e., when $\tau$ is close to $T$), the differences in the treatment strategy do not have a relevant impact on the final outcome.
 Intuitively, if for $\tau\geq \bar \tau$ most of the tumors of the ensemble $\Theta_N$ have already progressed to the carrying capacity of the system, then we expect that any change in the treatment policy after the instant $\bar \tau$ will not drastically improve the result.
-We can use this phenomenon as an empirical test for deciding whether the time horizon $T$ has been appropriately set large (see \cref{rmk:choice_T}). \end{remark}
+We can use this phenomenon as an empirical test for deciding whether the time horizon $T$ has been appropriately set large (see \cref{rmk:choice_T}). {Finally, we notice that the same phenomenon can be observed in the graph of the computed controls for $\J^1_{\max}$ and $\J^2_{\max}$.} \end{remark}